juhaaa/quiz/README.md

 ~~Viikon 1 harjoitukset ovat vielä kesken.~~

-> There are to terrible things for a man: not to have fullfilled his dream,
+> There are two terrible things for a man: not to have fullfilled his dream,
 > and to have fullfilled it.

 *-Bernard Moitessier*